ckampfe/obelisk/README.md

 ## Layouts

 Everything under the `/themes/$THEME/layout` directory is used to build up your site.
-You have the option of using either the standard [Elixir templating library, Eex](http://elixir-lang.org/docs/v1.0/eex/), or [haml](http://haml.info/).

 Both templating libraries are available out of the box, with no configuration required.
 They can also be both used within the same project.